linglingec/FSE-Project-Team1/README.md

 # FSE-Project-Team1

+# 0 Project description
+This repository provides an implementation of the method `deg2rad` that converts the degree value into radians via the formula:
+$1 \ degree \ = \pi/180 \ radian$.

 # 1 Installation
-You can use our programm either on your computer or on a docker image
+You can use our programm either on your computer (follow the guide 1.1) or on a docker image (follow the guide 1.2)

 ## 1.1 Installation on your computer